 St. Joseph Bay Restoration and Conservation Measures

-Since 2016, the bay scallop season in St. Joseph Bay has not opened with the rest of the harvest areas.
-Instead, the season will open late (August 16 – September 15, 2018) but the bag limit is the standard bag limit.
-FWRI research on scallop populations in this area shows scallop numbers are very low, likely because of red tide and other algal blooms, as well as hurricane events.
+Since 2016, the bay scallop season in St. Joseph Bay has been managed by a shortened season that opens later in the year.
+In 2020, the season will open later than other zones (August 16 – September 24, 2020) but the bag limit is the standard bag limit.
+Though 2019 was a record-setting year for the St. Joseph Bay area, historical FWRI research on scallop populations in this area shows scallop numbers are very low.
+This is linked to red tide and other algal blooms, as well as hurricane and storms causing low salinity events.
 The FWC recently launched a new project to restore scallop populations in St. Joseph and St. Andrew Bays.
 Almost 200 volunteers in these areas are “babysitting” batches of 25 scallops in cages in hopes that spawning success will increase and re-seed the bay scallop populations in these two bays.
 See FWRI’s Bay Scallop Restoration page for more.

 FWRI researchers are asking for your help to gather data about recreational scallop harvest.
 Help FWC’s scallop researchers by completing an online survey at http://svy.mk/bayscallops.
 Harvesters can indicate where they harvest scallops, how many they collect and how long it takes to harvest them.
 You can email BayScallops@MyFWC.comto ask questions or send additional information.

 Be Seagrass Safe

 Be aware of seagrasses while boating in shallow areas!
 Many species, including bay scallops, depend on seagrasses and damage from propellers and boat anchors (called seagrass scarring) reduces habitat quality and resilience of seagrasses over the long-term.
 Please visit the Be Seagrass Safe website for more information and take the pledge to be a seagrass safe boater!